-California’s Proposition 23 pits two Texas oil companies, Valero and Tesoro, billionaire-brothers Koch Industries, and a host of fossil fuel industry supporters, aiming to “suspend the implementation” of the state’s landmark global warming legislation, AB 32.
-In fact, upon reading the fine print, their plan is to effectively repeal these standards by prohibiting them from being enforced unless yearly (four-quarter) unemployment drops to 5.5 percent from today’s 12 percent, a level only achieved three separate quarters in the last decade; four quarters in succession has not been achieved in over 20 years.
+California’s Proposition 23 pitted two Texas oil companies, Valero and Tesoro, billionaire-brothers Koch Industries, and a host of fossil fuel industry supporters, aiming to “suspend the implementation” of the state’s landmark global warming legislation, AB 32.
+In fact, upon reading the fine print, their plan was to effectively repeal these standards by prohibiting them from being enforced unless yearly (four-quarter) unemployment drops to 5.5 percent from today’s 12 percent, a level only achieved three separate quarters in the last decade; four quarters in succession has not been achieved in over 20 years.

 Moreover, if unemployment would dip below 5.5 percent again, AB 32 would again be shelved.
 Effectively, this proposition would make it impossible to reinstate California’s Global Warming Legislation.

 Valero and Tesoro refineries are among the top ten polluters in California.
 The Koch brothers (pronounced “Coke”), who operate refineries in Alaska, Texas and Minnesota, have sponsored campaigns denying the significance of climate change and renewable energy alternatives.
 In a study released this spring, the University of Massachusetts at Amherst’s Political Economy Research Institute named Koch Industries one of the top ten air polluters in the United States.
 Koch-funded groups have also trained and organized “tea party” activists across the country, fighting a host of environmental and social issues under consideration by the Obama Administration.
 In addition, Greenpeace published a report entitled, “Koch Industries: Secretly Funding the Climate Denial Machine,” showing that Koch contributed far more than even ExxonMobil toward upending efforts to regulate fossil fuels and foster cleaner alternatives.